Cenngo/R6Tab.NET/README.md

 - [ ] Get Color of the Rank Banner
 - [x] Auto Cache Avoidance
 - [x] Get All Stats of Specific Operator

+## Operator Data
+Currently some of the operators cannot be decoded as they are retrieved from the R6Tab Api.
+I'm limited by the information that is provided by TabWire.
+Missing operator codes will be added as they are disclosed by TabWire on their GitHub Repo.